5 NGOs Fighting Poverty in Wales

 - The Bevan Foundation.
 Located directly in Wales, this NGO is on the constant lookout to reduce poverty in the country through innovation and ideas.
 Working alongside the Joseph Rowntree Foundation to find new solutions to poverty, the Bevan Foundation has presented evidence to the Welsh Parliament’s Equality, Local Government and Communities Committee inquiry on the impact of COVID-19 on communities, poverty and housing.
 The evidence will be beneficial for implementing anti-poverty strategies in Wales.
 The Bevan Foundation has also advocated consistently for social security benefits that would alleviate poverty.

 The Future of Wales

-Wales, facing increasing poverty due to the COVID-19 pandemic, finds its poverty worsening among children of the country more so than adults.
+Wales, facing increasing poverty due to the COVID-19 pandemic, finds its poverty worsening among children in the country more so than among adults.
 Amid this poverty, organizations are working to address the situation in different ways.
-With the help of more NGOs, poverty in Wales can see even better results by addresing the very core and cycle of it.
+With the help of more NGOs, poverty in Wales can reduce as the nation works to address the very core and cycle of it.

 – Dylan James